dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T832: There is no scientific basis for certain claims.
+### T832: No scientific evidence supports these traditional claims.

 |Support|
 |---|